ceph-disk: /sys/block/<device>/queue/physical_block_size is not obeyed

 On many physical disks, the alignment must be respected or otherwise performance will suffer greatly.

 This situation means that one CANNOT use ceph-disk or "ceph-deploy disk prepare" if one seeks performance, which should be the majority of the users.

 On top of that, having a partition that is not aligned also breaks "ceph-deploy disk activate" due to parsing issues.

 So people with certain disks simply cannot use this tool.
 A bug that disqualifies an entire tool is worth at least "major" to me.

-#10 Updated by Hans Boot almost 4 years ago
+#10 Updated by Hans Boot about 4 years ago

 to continue on this, as most disks now have 4096 alignment and sgdisk uses 2048, a quick and dirty solution would be to add --set-alignment=4096 before the --largest-new=... via some minor adaptations in ceph-disk.

 I personally solved my case like this, but I do not say this is the definitive solution.
 Just in case someone else stumbles on this and needs a quick solution.